Newfies/module/index.md

 - ErrorColor [any color supported by chalk for text]
 - MessageColor [any color supported by chalk for text]
 - TimestampColor [any color supported by chalk for text]
-- ServerColor [any color supported by chalk for text]
 - TimestampBGColor [any color supported by chalk for text backgrounds]
-- ServerBGColor [any color supported by chalk for text backgrounds]
-- ServerName [string]